FlexiCache: Leveraging Temporal Stability of Attention Heads for Efficient KV Cache Management: Background Motivation

 Given the per-window temporal stability scores for every KV head, we classify the heads into two categories---stable and unstable---by selecting the least stable 25\% of heads as unstable and the remaining 75\% as stable.
 Concretely, across all decoding windows within and across all samples, we sort the KV heads by their stability scores and designate the most frequent heads in the bottom quartile as \textit{unstable}, while the remainder are considered \textit{stable}.

-We perform the procedure independently on each evaluation task, resulting in one unstable head set per task for a given model.
+We perform the procedure independently on each evaluation task, resulting in one set of unstable heads per task for a given model.
 Each of these sets has the same cardinality (25\% of the total heads), enabling direct comparison across tasks.
 To assess whether head instability is an intrinsic property of the model, we measure pairwise overlap between the unstable head sets across different tasks for the same model.
 The resulting cross-task overlap matrix for Llama-3.1-8B-Instruct is presented in Table \ref{tab:cross-task-overlap}.
 The overlaps are consistently high, with a mean overlap of 0.83 across tasks and several pairs reaching close to 0.90, demonstrating that the identity of unstable heads is largely preserved across tasks.
 Thus, head instability is a model-intrinsic characteristic: certain heads inherently exhibit volatile KV-page selection behavior across decoding steps.
-Furthermore, because unstable heads are consistent across tasks, a single offline profiling run per model suffices to identify them for subsequent online serving.
-We observe similarly high cross-task overlaps for other models (Mistral-7B, Mistral-Small-24B, and Qwen2.5-32B); detailed in Appendix \ref{sec:app:cross-task-overlap}.
+Furthermore, because unstable heads are consistent across tasks, a single offline profiling \footnote{Profiling on GovReport takes $\sim$2 hours for Llama-3.1-8B, dominated by per-step, per-head logging of top-K page indices.
+As a one-time offline step per model, it is not on the critical path of online serving.} run per model suffices to identify them for subsequent online serving.
+We observe similarly high cross-task overlaps for other models (Mistral-7B, Mistral-Small-24B, and Qwen2.5-32B); detailed in section \ref{sec:model-instrinsic-unstable-heads}.

+While stability scores of heads form a continuous spectrum, we adopt a binary classification (stable vs. unstable) for system simplicity.
+In principle, a finer-grained categorization (e.g., multiple stability tiers with different reranking intervals or top-K budgets) could further specialize KV management policies.
+However, such designs introduce additional control complexity in block-table management, scheduling, and KV transfers.
+By restricting the design to two classes, we keep the control-plane overhead minimal.